mmeyer2k/phporacle/README.md

-phporacle
+:collision: phporacle
 =========

-A PHP implementation of a padding oracle crack
+A PHP implementation of a padding oracle attack.
+Uses an intentionally vulnerable encryption library which does not validate HMAC checksums.